-Except for the aforementioned transaction, there was no significant investment held, material acquisition or disposal of subsidiaries and affiliated companies and plans for material investment or capital assets during the year ended 31 March 2022.
+There was no significant investment held, material acquisition or disposal of subsidiaries and affiliated companies during the year ended 31 March 2023.
+Save as disclosed in this report, there was no plan for material investment or capital assets as at 31 March 2023.